-Juan Bautista de Anza Trail
+The Juan Bautista de Anza Trail in Arizona

 The trail is a 1,200-mile trail stretching from Mexico to California, tracing the historic route of Juan Bautista de Anza who left Mexico in 1775 and – along with 300 colonists – traveled all the way to California, creating an overland route to what we now call San Francisco.

-The portion of the Anza Trail from Tumacácori to Tubac is a flat, shady trail that follows along the Santa Cruz River.
+The portion of the Anza Trail from Tumacácori to Tubac Presidio State Park is a flat, shady trail that follows along the Santa Cruz River.
 It is a lovely way to retrace the steps of the explorers who stopped here to plan for their journey westward and to receive blessings at the mission.

 Along this route are the memories of Jesuit and Franciscan missionaries as well as the O’odham and Apache who would eventually cause the missions to close due to their revolts against the colonizers.

-Mission San José de Tumacácori
+The Mission San José de Tumacácori

 I mean, I was already pretty happy about the two stamps and bonus pin, but Tumacácori even offered free corn tortillas for tasting.
 What a great way to end a four-mile hike.